MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 4. Create a certificate in one of the following ways:

-    - Use your certificate management server to create an SSL certificate on your ICAP server.
+    - Use your certificate management server to create an TLS certificate on your ICAP server.
 Then copy the keys to the server you prepared for the stunnel installation.
     - Or, on the stunnel server, use the following OpenSSL commands to generate a private key and a self-signed certificate.
 Replace these variables:
         - **key.pem** with the name of your private key
         - **cert.pem** with the name of your certificate